fireundubh/playwithfire/baldursgate3.md

 {.is-info}

 5. Use [Agent Ransack](https://www.mythicsoft.com/agentransack/) to search these folders for files that contain data you want to modify.
 When you find those files, copy them to your Project Dir, creating intermediate folders as needed.

+> When creating intermediate folders, treat your Project Dir as akin to the game's `Data` folder {.is-info}

 6. Modify those files as desired.
 7. Create metadata (`meta.lsx`) for your project in the Project Dir.
 8. Use lslib's ConverterApp to create a PAK from your Project Dir.